 But mysteries abound.
 Who was T.C's orphan mother?
 Are her parents, also archaeologists really dead?
 And, of course, what does T.C. stand for?
 (My aunt had a cat named T.C. which stood for Troublesome Cat.
 Does that work?)
 Peppered with music on teen earbuds, engaging illustrations by John Helle-Nielsen, and royal cartouches and scarab beetles, Hieroglyph, I hope, is the first of many stories to be told by W. J. Scott.
 I want to know more about Aunt Letty, the environmentalist and Jett, the rebel.
 Lots to excavate!

-WJ Scott shares photos and thoughts from NZ.
+WJ Scott shares books, photos and thoughts from NZ.

 Join Kywah's mug club!